 - a.
-Fluid Mechanics
+Fluid Mechanics (Ae/APh/CE/ME 101 abc)

 - b.
-Solid Mechanics
+Solid Mechanics (Ae/AM/CE/ME 102 abc)

 - c.
-Mathematics
+Mathematics (ACM 100 abc)

 The material covered in these examinations is at the same general level and breadth as covered in the corresponding M.S.-level courses.
-The examinations are offered during one week in the first half of the winter term, in the second year of graduate residence at the Institute.
+The examinations are offered during one week in the first half of the first term, in the second year of graduate residence at the Institute.

 A student is examined orally on all three of these topics.
 In the event of an unsatisfactory performance, the examining faculty members may permit a repeat examination in the appropriate topics.
-The repeat examination must be scheduled prior to finals week of the third term and must be completed before the end of June of the same year.
+The repeat examination must be scheduled prior to finals week of the second term and must be completed before the end of the third term of the same year.

 Candidacy.
-To be recommended for candidacy for the Ph.D. in aeronautics, the applicant must have satisfactorily completed at least 138 units of graduate work equivalent to the above Master of Science program and must pass, with a grade of C or better, 27 units of graduate-level ACM courses beyond ACM 95/100, and complete (with a grade of C or better, or Pass) at least 45 units of aeronautics courses numbered Ae 200 or higher, or CE/Ae/AM 108, Ae/ME 120, and Ae/Ge/ME 160, excluding research and seminars.
+To be recommended for candidacy for the Ph.D. in aeronautics, the applicant must have satisfactorily completed at least 138 units of graduate work equivalent to the above Master of Science program and must pass, with a grade of C or better, 27 units of graduate-level ACM courses beyond ACM 95/100, and complete (with a grade of C or better, or Pass) at least 45 units of aeronautics courses numbered Ae 200 or higher, or Ae/ME 120 and Ae/Ge/ME 160, excluding research and seminars.
 If any of the above subjects were taken elsewhere than at the Institute, the student may be required to pass special examinations indicating an equivalent knowledge of the subject.